bfeitknecht/vault/sem4/DMDB/VRL/DMDB-v-w08.md

 - partitional clustering, every element is in exactly one cluster
 - hierarchical clustering, nested clusters organized into hierarchy
 - k-means clustering, define clusters based on minimal euclidian distance to centroids
+- classification is learning target function that maps attribute set to a label